Pub & Club Guide

 220 Coleshill Road

-Part of the Greene King Hungry Horse chain, their ales tend to come from the Greene King portfolio with the very occasional gust beer.
+Part of the Greene King Hungry Horse chain.
 Food is a big focus here which tends to be cheap and cheerful.
+Quiz night Wednesdays.
+Karaoke Friday night, DJ Saturday night.
+Live band every last Wednesday.

 - Indian Brewery Snowhill